Looking to enjoy your backyard late into the night? Here are five of the best gas fire pits to keep you warm, even if the weather can’t.

 TACKLIFE 28-Inch Propane Fire Pit Table

-The TACKLIFE fire pit table offers a construction that’s both attractive and durable.
+The fire pit table boasts a design that’s both attractive and durable.
 To protect the table from outdoor elements, the steel elements are treated with a rustproof black coating.
 The side panels are also made of metal executed in a wicker style.
 Note that this isn’t real wicker – just metal with a wicker texture.

 The tabletop of this fire pit table features a fence style and comes with a lid to cover the pit when it’s not needed.
 With the lid on, this item turns into a regular patio table – quite an attractive one, in fact.